 If there are eligibility criteria, then that should also be easily available and understandable.

-In this phase, you can run A/B testing to figure out which design and approach are giving you the best results in order to maximize referral results and revenue.
+In this phase, you can run A/B testing to determine which design and approach give you the best results to maximize referral results and revenue.

 When choosing your rewards, you have to ask yourself, “what would your customers most want from my brand?”.
 Because the truth is, not all brands can give cash to the referrers and the referees.
 Some brands give small discounts, while some provide free services for a limited time.

 PayPal gave a cash reward, but Dropbox decided to give away 500 MB of extra space for storage.
 Both these rewards are different but were successful.
 It’s because that’s what meant value to their customers, and they understood that.

 Similarly, perhaps you can provide discounts, or incremental rewards, or even free physical products or, like Tesla, provide a branded experience.

 At the end of the day, there are two things you have to ensure with rewards.

 Find the right reward that matches these two factors for both the referrer and the referee, and you’re good to go!

 If there is one thing we learn from Harry’s, awareness is one of the most important reasons why referral programs are effective.